ENG517/Procedure/wraya/p-typewriter-replace-ribbon.md

      - Typewriter ribbons are fully saturated in ink, so handling them can get quite messy.
 If you prefer to remain ink-stain free, nitrile, latex, or plastic gloves are recommended.
  4. Paper Towels/Cleaning Cloth (optional)
      - Although optional, having something to wipe down excess ink from the work surface and the typewriters interior can be helpful to make this simple task go smoothly!

+>Note: The images used in this tutorial are for a Brother typewriter.
+Different typewriters, such as Smith Corona models, may have less complex spool mechanisms, and may not include a spring-loaded arm or spool shaft pin.

 ## Preparation